Last updated on December 24th, 2025 at 11:06 am

 Visiting Knaus Berry Farm

-- There are nearly 1000+ reviews on Yelp and the only thing folks disagree about is whether Knaus Berry is a four or five stars.
+- There are more than 1100+ reviews on Yelp and the only thing folks disagree about is whether Knaus Berry is a four or five stars.

 - Knaus Berry Farm site with menu and price list.